etjernst/etjernst.github.io/_resources/git-tutorial.md

 <p class="gt-eyebrow">the one superpower</p>
 <h2>Learn to read a diff</h2>
 <p class="gt-lede">Here is the single most useful thing on this page.
 A diff is git showing you, in red and green, exactly what changed.
 That is it.</p>
 <p>But reading a diff is how you catch the stray debugging line before it ships, how you find the one moment last Tuesday when the regression broke, and how you stay the author of your own project when an AI is typing alongside you.
 Two commands cover it. <code>git diff</code> shows what you have changed but not yet staged; <code>git diff --staged</code> shows what you are about to commit.
-Red lines (a leading <code>-</code>) were removed, green lines (a leading <code>+</code>) were added, and a line you edited shows up as both, stacked.</p>
+A leading <code>-</code> marks a red line you removed; a leading <code>+</code> marks a green line you added.
+A line you edited appears as both, stacked.</p>
 <p>On GitHub the same diff gets friendlier.
 A single new line looks like this:</p>
 <div style="border:1px solid #d0d7de; border-radius:8px; overflow:hidden; font-family:ui-monospace,SFMono-Regular,Menlo,Consolas,monospace; font-size:.84rem; line-height:1.7; margin:1.1rem 0;">
   <div style="background:#f6f8fa; border-bottom:1px solid #d0d7de; padding:7px 12px; color:#57606a;">clean.do</div>